opentok/learning-opentok-web/README.md

 The Session object dispatches a `streamCreated` event when a new stream (other than your own) is created in a session.
 A stream is created when a client publishes to the session.
 The `streamCreated` event is also dispatched for each existing stream in the session when you first connect.
-This event is defined by the StreamEvent, which has a `stream` property, representing stream that was created.
-The application listens to the `streamCreated` event and subscribes to all streams created in the session using the `Session.subscribe()` method, as shown below:
+This event is defined by the StreamEvent object, which has a `stream` property, representing stream that was created.
+The application listens to the `streamCreated` event and subscribes to all streams created in the session using the `Session.subscribe()` method, as shown
+below:

     // Subscribe to a newly created stream

     session.on('streamCreated', function(event) {
       session.subscribe(event.stream, 'subscriber', {
         insertMode: 'append',
         width: '100%',
         height: '100%'
       });
     });

 The subscribe method takes four parameters:

 * The Stream object to which we are subscribing
-* The DOM element (optional) that the subscriber video replaces.
+* The DOM element or DOM element ID (optional) that the subscriber video replaces
 * A set of properties (optional) that customize the appearance of the subscriber view
-* The completion handler function (optional) that is called when the `subscribe()` method completes successfully or fails.
+* The completion handler function (optional) that is called when the `subscribe()` method completes successfully or fails

 # Recording the session to an archive

 **Important**: To view the code for this functionality, switch to the *archiving* branch of this git repository.

 The OpenTok archiving API lets you record a session's audio-video streams to MP4 files.
 You use server-side code to start and stop archive recordings.
-In the config.js file, you set the following constant to the base URL of the web service the app calls to start archive recording, stop recording, and play back the recorded video:
+In the config.js file, you set the `SAMPLE_SERVER_BASE_URL` variable to the base URL of the web service the app calls to start archive recording, stop recording, and play back the recorded video:

 The archiving application uses the same code available in the basics branch to initialize an OpenTok session, connect to the session, publish a stream and subscribe to stream in the session.